 At Sutton College there is a huge range of part time and evening courses ranging from year long qualifications and flexible learning through to hour long lectures and one day workshops.

-Courses in 2017/18 continue to provide students with the opportunity to enrol on popular favourites such as photography or the History Club and introduces new courses like Japanese writing!
+Courses each year continue to provide students with the opportunity to enrol on popular favourites such as photography or the History Club and introduces new courses like Japanese writing!

 Each curriculum area has developed a programme that should hold something for everyone.
 An opportunity to try things with new short courses in I.T or art or to gain qualifications in areas such as accounting (AAT) or teacher training.

-In addition to mainstream courses, the College also offers Business Training, Apprenticeships, online courses and one to one and small group tuition.
+In addition to mainstream courses, the College also offers Business Training, Apprenticeships, online courses plus holiday activities for kids too!